Getting Comfortable in Your Own Skin

 We humans are all imperfect.
 We have weaknesses and make mistakes.
 No matter how hard we might try, our imperfection will be with us until the moment we die.
 It’s inevitable.
 That’s not to say we can never change.
 To the contrary, we are forever changing, at least in small ways.
 It’s just that we can never reach a state of perfection.
 Still, you can choose to continue trying to change in the direction of learning and growth.

 So, given that reality, the issue is not whether we are a failure or worthless or irredeemable, but whether we are willing to try to stay on – or return to – a path of growth and healing.
 But this requires compassionate self-awareness of our difficulties and a willingness to work on them.
-The payoff is having a better relationship with you, boosting your self-esteem, and learning to be more resilient to rejection and failures.
+The payoff is having a better relationship with you, feeling less depressed and anxious, boosting your self-esteem, and learning to be more resilient to rejection and failures.

 Stop Distracting and Look Within